What Does Weight Maintenance Mean? – Benefits and Strategies

 What Does Weight Maintenance Mean?

-As per a 2016 report (USA), 23% of the respondents stated they were trying to maintain their weight.
+As per a 2016 report (USA), 23% of the respondents stated they were trying to maintain weight.
 However, what does weight maintenance mean?

 How Does Weight Maintenance Work?